 If you want to add a class that appears to have one or two seats available, you will want to check first to see if there is a waitlist for that class.
 If there is a seat open, but a wait list already in effect (number under WL Act for the waitlist is greater than 0), you will NOT be able to enroll in that seat.
 You have caught the system at a time when a seat became available prior to the processing (done once each night) of the first person on the wait list.

 When will the wait list be dropped?

-During the summer semester, the waitlist will end on the first day of classes for each of the unique summer sessions.
+During the summer semester, the waitlist will end on the last day to add a class specific to each of the summer sessions.

 After the above deadlines, if you wish to get into a full class you will need to speak with the department chairperson over the course.
 Academic advisors and individual instructors do not have the authority to override a full section.
 If a department chair gives you permission for a late enrollment, they will need to enroll you in the course.

 If you are added to a class from the waitlist, you will receive an e-mail to your UCM account.
 If you are not added to the class before the waitlist shuts off, you will not be notified.
 Be sure to check your schedule in MyCentral to confirm your enrollment.
 Students are responsible for payment and grades in all classes they are enrolled in.
 Do not assume you will be dropped from a class if you've never attended.

 What is my responsibility when I add myself to a wait list?